LamininSolutions/mfsql-connector/source/introduction/mfsql-connector-modules/index.rst

 -  Assemblies
 -  Tables, Procedures and functions to allow exchange of class table data between M-Files and SQL
 - Context Menu in M-Files to action updates.

 When to use Data Exchange instead of M-Files External Connectors

-.. container:: table-wrap

    ==================================== ====================================================
    **M-Files External Data Connectors** **MFSQL Connector: Data Exchange**